 Try to make sure that what you’re buying is 100% cold pressed (unrefined) and organic.
 Sweet Almond Oil is a natural source of skin-nourishing fatty acids and lipids.
 It has a rich, skin nurturing consistency that provides a nice glide during massage.
 It is excellent for bath and after-shower applications, and especially appropriate for dry-skin care.

 Many herbs can be grown in your garden.
-If you don’t have access to fresh herbs, You can try working with dried herbs dried or essential oils.
+If you don’t have access to fresh herbs, You can try working with dried herbs instead.

 Lavender – One of the best known healing oils, with a chemically complex structure.
 The botanical name Lavandula, comes from Latin lavare, which means “to wash.”.
 It’s topical properties are well known for being; anti-inflammatory, anti-fungal, anti-depressant, antiseptic, antibacterial, antimicrobial, antispasmodic, analgesic, calmative, detoxifier, hypotensive, and sedative.